askap-vast/vast-pipeline/INSTALL.md

     make install
     ```

-You should now be done with the database installation.
-You can connect to the database by running the `psql` CLI (Command Line Interface) by installing on your system (e.g. Ubuntu `sudo apt-get install postgres-common` or just `postgresql-client-common`).
+You can disconnect from the container and the database installation should now be complete.
+You can connect to the database by running the `psql` CLI (Command Line Interface) by installing on your system (e.g. Ubuntu `sudo apt-get install postgres-common` or just `postgresql-client-common`, Mac: `brew install libpq`).
 Alternatively you can access the CLI by connecting to the container as described above (`docker exec -it NAME_OF_MyCONTAINER bash`).
 Finally connect to your PostgreSQL instance:

 ```bash
 psql -h localhost -p 5432 -U postgres